capmeth/acid/docsite/docs/docsite/layout.md

 sections: [ 'introduction', 'action_components', 'layout_components' ]
 ```

-The array form is not necessary if there is only one sub-section.

 The sections specified must exist in the config or they will be skipped in the build process.

-Any sub-section that is included by more than one parent section will only appear as the child of the first parent that claims it (and "first" can be arbitrary, depending on the order in which they get processed).
+Any section that is included by more than one parent section will only ever appear as the child of the first parent that claims it (and "first" can be arbitrary, depending on the order in which they get processed).

 ## title